ErpNetDocs/tech/modules/my/calendar.md

 ### Details

-If you hover the mouse over an existing activity, you can see more **details** about it in a pop-up.
+If you hover the mouse over an existing activity, you can see more **details** about it in a tooltip.

+This includes the Subject, time range, Responsible Party, Target Party, and Document Type.

+If participants are included, up to the first three will be listed under a dedicated "Participants" section.

 ![picture](pictures/activity_details.png)